CarlosBrunno/To-Do-List-Api/README.md

-# To-Do-List-Api

-Here's a project description in English that you can use for your `README.md` file:

----

 # To-Do List API

 This project is an API built using C# and .NET Core with Entity Framework for managing a simple To-Do List application.
 The primary goal of the API is to provide endpoints for creating, updating, and deleting task items from the to-do list.